 Median streaming rate

 This defines the number of records Spark pulls from the stream per second and stream receiver.
-For example, if the streaming batch interval is 5 seconds, we have 3 stream receivers and a median streaming rate of 4,000 records, Spark would pull 4,000 x 3 x 5 = 60,000 records per batch.
-So we would have to be able to process these 60,000 records within 5 seconds.
-Otherwise we run behind and our streaming application becomes unstable.
+For example, if the streaming batch interval is 5 seconds, and we have three stream receivers and a median streaming rate of 4,000 records, Spark would pull 4,000 x 3 x 5 = 60,000 records per batch.
+So, we would have to be able to process these 60,000 records within 5 seconds — otherwise we run behind and our streaming application becomes unstable.

 You can find all of these in the "Streaming" tab of your Spark application.

 - There is no scheduling delay (C), or it's only increasing occasionally and recovers quickly.

 - The processing time (C) is almost as long as the batch interval (A) but stays below it.

 - The median streaming rate (B) is as high as possible without causing trouble for numbers 1 and 2.

 You need to figure out how many records your app can process within the batch interval.

 Start with a batch window size of 5-10 seconds and observe processing time.
 Try to alter the time interval and see what effect this has on processing time.
 Try to go as low as you can without negatively affecting it.